zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 include, via the :makevar:`DTC_OVERLAY_FILE` CMake variable.
 See :ref:`application_dt` and :ref:`important-build-vars` for details.

-After running the C preprocessor, the resulting :file:`BOARD.dts` and :file:`.overlay` files are combined by concatenating them, with the overlays put last.
+After running the C preprocessor, the resulting :file:`<BOARD>.dts` and :file:`.overlay` files are combined by concatenating them, with the overlays put last.
 This relies on DTS merging multiple definitions of nodes.
 See :ref:`dt_k6x_example` for an example of how this works (in the context of